xconverge/spkelly/content/posts/drawingrobot.md

 I then used a python based image to GCode library to convert images to GCode paths.

-The last step was to run the GCode through my interpreter and see what comes out the other side…
+The last step was to run the GCode through my interpreter and see what comes out the other side...

 ![](/drawingrobot/robot_daftpunk.jpg)

 A bit abstract but not bad for a first run, after some tweaks to the python script for thresholds and edge finding I got some crisper results.

-A few different drawings…
+A few different drawings...

 ![](/drawingrobot/robot_portrait.jpg)